DataTalksClub/mlops-zoomcamp/README.md

 * Docker
 * Being comfortable with command line
 * Prior exposure to machine learning (at work or from other courses, e.g. from [ML Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp))
-* Prior programming experience (ideally 1+ years of professional experience)
+* Prior programming experience (1+ years of professional experience)

 ### Timeline